Toric principal bundles, piecewise linear maps and Tits buildings: Introduction

-{\bf Acknowledgement.} We would like to thank Sam Payne, Greg Smith, Indranil Biswas, Arijit Dey, Mainak Poddar, Kelly Jabbusch, Sandra Di Rocco, Roman Fedorov, Bogdan Ion and Dave Anderson for useful conversations and email correspondence.
+{\bf Acknowledgment.} We would like to thank Sam Payne, Greg Smith, Indranil Biswas, Arijit Dey, Mainak Poddar, Kelly Jabbusch, Sandra Di Rocco, Roman Fedorov, Bogdan Ion and Dave Anderson for useful conversations and email correspondence.
 In particular, the authors are grateful to Greg Smith who brought their attention to the interesting subject of toric vector bundles.
-We also thank Mainak Poddar for suggesting the term {\it framed} toric principal bundle. \\
+We also thank Mainak Poddar for suggesting the term {\it framed} toric principal bundle.
+We also thank Boris Tsvelikhovsky for reading of some parts of the paper and giving useful comments.
+Finally we are in debt to anonymous referee for numerous valuable suggestions that greatly improved the content and presentation of the paper. \\